BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

         13b74194 obj "Bob"
 ```

-Note that internally, Envelope uses 256-bit SHA-256 digests, but the tree format only shows the first 32 bits of the digest.
+Note that internally, envelope uses 256-bit SHA-256 digests, but the tree format only shows the first 32 bits of the digest.

-With the `--hide-nodes` option, the structure of the Envelope is shown without digests and without the `NODE` element.
-This is useful for understanding the semantic structure of the Envelope:
+With the `--hide-nodes` option, the structure of the envelope is shown without digests and without the `NODE` element.
+This is useful for understanding the semantic structure of the envelope:

 ```bash
 👉